JosephMossman/Penetration_Test_Engagement/README.md

 Perform a service and version scan using Nmap to determine which services are up and running:

--Run the Nmap command that performs a service and version scan against the target.
+- Run the Nmap command that performs a service and version scan against the target.

 > **Answer:** nmap -sV 192.168.0.20